Government of Nevada: Governor

 The governor of Nevada is the chief magistrate of Nevada, the head of the executive department of the state's government, and the commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the Nevada Legislature, to convene the legislature at any time, and, except in cases of treason or impeachment, to grant pardons and reprieves.

 The governor has a four-year term.
 To be elected governor, a person must be at least 25 years old, and must have been a citizen of Nevada for at least two years, at the time of election.

 The current governor is Republican Joe Lombardo.

 Constitutional officers

 Nevadans elect for four-year terms a lieutenant governor, secretary of state, state treasurer, state controller, and an attorney general at the same time and manner of choosing the governor.
 These independently elected executive-branch officers exercise powers and perform functions independent of both the governor and legislature.

 The current Lieutenant Governor is Stavros Anthony (R).
-The Attorney General is Aaron D. Ford (D), the Secretary of State is Cisco Aguilar (D), the Treasurer is Zach Conine (D), and the Controller is Andy Matthews (R).
+The Attorney General is Aaron Ford (D), the Secretary of State is Cisco Aguilar (D), the Treasurer is Zach Conine (D), and the Controller is Andy Matthews (R).